borg286/sevtech/README.md

 * Sneaking near wights makes you undetectable by them as they use echolocation for targeting.

+    * However, beware that the wight's 'special attack’ (becoming a mist and attacking you) deals **magic damage**, bypassing armour.
+Either eat food to combat with regen or drink cider from Rustic to gain magic resistance.

 * Betweenlands armor, tools, and weapons corrode while in your inventory and simply moving around in the betweenlands (haven't tested in overland).
 Water corrodes it faster.
 Moving it into a backpack blocks the corrosion.

+* It's extremely useful to purify your weapons & tools often, especially if you cannot find any scabist to coat them.
+Purification requires buckets of water and sulfur to power it.

+* The purifier helps with keeping your tools working in top notch order.
+Finding **Scabyst** while mining will help stave off the corrosion for a long period of time.

+* It is also extremely useful to put to work an animator, especially if you have found at least one life crystal in your travels, which can have its power replenished with wight hearts in the same way you use scabyst.
+Use the animator to animate any item scrolls you find (this requires a LOT of sulfur) to acquire any item like the swift pick, hag hacker, critter cruncher, and wight's bane.
+The chance of receiving these items is random but these weapons one-hit mobs in this dimension when they are fully charged, and even after they’re broken, as long as you purify them of their corrosion, it still only takes at least 2 hits with the weapon of its respective mob to kill it, which is a lot easier than with other tools.

 * The Blue Middle Gem is great for ranged weapons (chance to weaken).